Air Brake Chambers Explained

 There can be emergency situations where one or more service brake chambers cannot be pressurized for whatever reason.
 When this situation arises, most spring brake chambers have a release bolt mounted on the outside of the spring chamber housing.

 You can override the spring brake feature by installing this service bolt and using a wrench to draw the spring brake diaphragm to the right, which compresses the heavy duty spring and releases the spring brake force on the push rod.
+This is for emergencies only and all wheels should be properly blocked as this disables the parking brake.
 Usually, you insert the bolt and twist it 1/4 turn to lock it into place, then you tighten the nut, In this configuration, that spring brake is disabled, but the service brake can still work.
 This is only to be used for emergency situations because it disables the protective spring brake feature.

 Last but not least, never, ever, attempt to disassemble a spring brake air chamber unless you are fully qualified.
 The spring forces inside the spring brake chamber can be deadly when that heavy duty spring is suddenly released by disassembly of the spring brake chamber.
 Remember the old joke, where opening the peanut can would release a spring which would scare the unwary?
 Well, the spring brake chamber has a similar surprise which could kill you or others if you don’t know what you are doing.
 This spring is capable of hundreds (if not thousands) of pounds of brute force when it is released.